openagua/waterlp-pyomo/docs/data-input.md

 # Data input

-This model is designed to integrate with [OpenAgua](https://www.openagua.org).
-General concepts related to entering data are described.
-Documentation about the specific syntax and functions is forthcoming.

-# Resource type and variables
+Data may be input either directly in the form of fundamental data types of *time series*, *array*, *scalar*, or *descriptor* (text), or indirectly via Python-based functions.

 # Functions

-## General concepts
+## Overview

-This code is evaluated using the evaluate function found in evaluator.py.
-Essentially, a string representation of a function is created, with the entered code as the body of the function.
-All lines are indented appropriately as needed for Python.
-The function is then called by the evaluator and assigned to a variable.
-The function is run once per time step.
+Data input as Python code are evaluated either once at the beginning of a model run, or on a per-time step basis, depending on whether the fundamental variable data type is fixed (array, scalar, or descriptor) or temporally variable (time series), respectively.

 The last line of the user-entered code is automatically prepended with "return ", such that the user doesn't need to.
-This is most useful for simple cases, such as a constant value:
+This is most useful for simple cases, such as a constant value.

 However, the evaluator also automatically detects the presence of a "return " in the last line, such that the user may also include a return as desired.
 So `return x` on the last line is the same as `x`.
 In many cases, including `return` is simply a matter of personal preference.
 But this is particularly useful if a return is nested in the last part of a conditional statement.
 To demonstrate, the following three versions of code input yield the exact same result when evaluated: